-In July and August the teacher candidates will undertake a six-week Museum Teaching Residency, providing candidates the opportunity to work with adolescents under the mentorship of experienced educators in the Museum’s Youth Initiatives programs.
-This residency, offered in tandem with EDU600 Applied Research and Methods in Informal Science Settings, will provide the Davis Fellows with insight into how informal education resources, distinct from the school experience, can support student learning and be adapted for a variety of learning modes, and will enable them to link theory to practice from the very start of the program.
+In July and August the Residents will undertake a Museum Teaching Residency, providing them the opportunity to work with adolescents under the mentorship of experienced educators in the Museum’s Youth Initiatives programs.
+This residency, offered in tandem with EDU 600 Applied Research and Learning in Informal Science Settings, will provide the Residents with insight into how informal education resources, distinct from the school experience, can support student learning and be adapted for a variety of learning modes, and will enable them to link theory to practice from the very start of the program.

-During the second summer, the Davis Fellows will undertake a six-week AMNH-based science practicum under the supervision of a faculty member, including curators and postdoctoral fellows.
-The practicum’s objective is to help Fellows develop firsthand knowledge of the practice of science through a variety of methods, including fieldwork expeditions, investigations in laboratory settings, and engagement in secondary research methods.
-The practicum will expose teaching candidates to key concepts, scientific questions, tools, and techniques, and will enable them to experience and implement selected learning activities that align with state and national standards and are relevant to the practices of science explored during the practicum.
+During the second summer, the Residents will undertake a seven-week AMNH-based science practicum under the supervision of a faculty member, including curators and postdoctoral fellows.
+The practicum’s objective is to help Residents develop firsthand knowledge of the practice of science through a variety of methods, including fieldwork expeditions, investigations in laboratory settings, and engagement in secondary research methods.
+The practicum will expose Residents to key concepts, scientific questions, tools, and techniques, and will enable them to experience and implement selected learning activities that align with state and national standards and are relevant to the practices of science explored during the practicum.

-Davis Fellows will spend two of the six weeks learning and teaching in field settings in the greater New York City metropolitan region.
+Residents will spend two of the seven weeks learning and teaching in field settings in the greater New York City metropolitan region.
 Examples include investigating metamorphic rocks and evidence of past glaciation in Central Park; exploring landscapes and soil formation in Black Rock Forest in Cornwall, New York; and searching for and characterizing fossils from the late Cretaceous in Monmouth, New Jersey.

-They will then spend three of the six weeks under the supervision of Museum curators and postdoctoral fellows using a variety of laboratory-based tools to collect and analyze Earth Science data.
-As teacher candidates experience firsthand collecting and analyzing Earth Science data, they will also work with Museum faculty to access, learn about, and teach with the broad range of freely available Earth Systems data sets.
+They will also spend three weeks under the supervision of Museum curators and postdoctoral fellows using a variety of laboratory-based tools to collect and analyze Earth Science data.
+As Residents experience firsthand collecting and analyzing Earth Science data, they will also work with Museum faculty to access, learn about, and teach with the broad range of freely available Earth Systems data sets.
 These experiences will be combined with digital resources, enabling candidates to explore more generally the nature and practice of Earth and Space Science.